 In principle, yes.
-Even when candidates send their application directly to the Council or through a Partner company of the World Energy Council, a request for support will be sent to the National Member Committee (MC) in their respective countries.
-The Council recommends candidates to directly get in touch with their national MC.
+Even when candidates send their application directly to the Council or through a Partner company of the World Energy Council, a request for support will be sent to the Local Member Committee (MC) in their respective countries.
+The Council recommends candidates to directly get in touch with their local MC.

-Which National Member Committee should you contact if you are living abroad?
+Which Local Member Committee should you contact if you are living abroad?

-If applicants are working or studying abroad, we encourage them to reach out to the National Member Committee of their host country.
-Future Energy Leaders are expected to contribute to the activities of their National Member Committee.
+If applicants are working or studying abroad, we encourage them to reach out to the local Member Committee of their host country.
+Future Energy Leaders are expected to contribute to the activities of their local Member Committee.

-How to contact National Member Committees and what to do if you do not hear back
+How to contact Local Member Committees and what to do if you do not hear back

-National Member Committees are autonomous and independent and can be directly contacted via the website of the World Energy Council.
-In some cases, MCs may not respond, either because they have reached the maximum two Global FEL per country or because they only nominate candidates from their own member companies.
-If you are unsuccessful at reaching out to the National Member Committee in your country, you can choose to nominate yourself.
-In exceptional cases, FELs without an MC Nomination are accepted into the programme.
+Local Member Committees are autonomous and independent and can be directly contacted via the website of the World Energy Council.
+In some cases, MCs may not respond, either because they have reached the maximum two Global Future Energy Leaders per country or because they only nominate candidates from their own member companies.
+If you are unsuccessful at reaching out to the Local Member Committee in your country, you can choose to nominate yourself.
+In exceptional cases, Future Energy Leaders without an MC Nomination are accepted into the programme.